jina-ai/MCP/README.md

 alwaysApply: true
 ---

 When you are uncertain about knowledge, or the user doubts your answer, always use Jina MCP tools to search and read best practices and latest information.
-Use search_arxiv and read_url together when questions relate to theoretical deep learning or algorithm details. search_web and search_arxiv cannot be used alone - always combine with read_url or parallel_read_url to read from multiple sources.
+Use search_arxiv and read_url together when questions relate to theoretical deep learning or algorithm details.
+Use search_ssrn for social sciences, economics, law, and finance research. search_web, search_arxiv, and search_ssrn cannot be used alone - always combine with read_url or parallel_read_url to read from multiple sources.
 Remember: every search must be complemented with read_url to read the source URL content.
 For maximum efficiency, use parallel_* versions of search and read when necessary.
 ```

 ## Developer Guide